ReganRyanNZ/songbase/README.md

 - Would be cool to swipe horizontally to move between songs in a book
 - Can use scroll snapping to center on the next song
 - Might have issues with native phone behaviour of going backwards when swiping left..

+### Debounce admin API call

+- Put a lil d'bounce while admin is typing in search, so we don't fire 7 calls while she/he be typin'

+### Auto sharp when typing 3?
+If immediately after the chord note